google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ## Prerendering pages using headless Chrome {: #headless }

-All crawlers under HTML.
+All crawlers understand HTML.
 What we need to "solve" the indexing problem is a tool that produces HTML from executing JS. 🤔 What if I told you there is such a tool?